maheshrajrp/azure-eclipse-che/README.md

 # About Repository
 Trying to set-up Eclipse Che with Azure Entra

+## Sets to setup
+1. Go into infras folder and run `install.sh`
+1. The output will give you a config file.
+Place it in the KubeConfig Home.
+1. Make sure to populate the Azure Entra values by creating a `.env` file based on `template.env`.
+1. Now start with `presetup.sh` to install Cert managers, etc followed by `install.sh`

 ## Deploying Cert Manager
 helm install cert-manager jetstack/cert-manager \